thesephist/dotink/content/docs/overview.md

 ---
 title: "An overview of Ink"
+brief: A from-scratch introduction to writing Ink programs
+toc: true
 ---

+## What's Ink?

-Ink is a functional, general-purpose scripting language.
+Ink is a functional, general-purpose, interpreted scripting language.

 // like the first chapter of Awk

-Overview of the Ink programming language.
+## Setup and installation

+### The repl

+### Writing and running programs

+## Quick start

+## Security and permissions model